BYTESHAUS/read-write/README+/pencraft/README+/essays/README+/rec/punchcard.md

 <h1 align="right">Extramural afterword</h1>

-__This mediocre story is also a chance to remind the reader of the outstanding traits of this medium__, &thinsp;&mdash;&thinsp;  despite its fast decadence, predetermined by data density
+__This mediocre story is also a chance to remind the reader of the outstanding traits of this medium__, &thinsp;&ndash;&thinsp; despite its fast decadence, predetermined by data density
 (It couldn't evolve to double-sided and then mini/micro).

 I venture to propose punch cards as a backup if computer illiteracy ages come<sup>📚</sup> or for extraterrestrial spam<sup>🚀</sup>.
 Just count: